ComPAIR Instructor Guide

 Privacy Yes ComPAIR is developed and maintained at UBC.

-Similar UBC-Supported Tools Y Other centrally supported student peer assessment tools also allow students to review one another’s work, each with slightly different functionality and focus.
+Similar UBC-Supported Tools Y Other centrally supported student peer assessment tools also allow students to review one another’s work, each with somewhat different functionality and focus.

 What can I use it for?

-You can use ComPAIR to facilitate student peer assessment (aka peer review) assignments:
+You can use ComPAIR to facilitate student peer assessment (peer review) assignments:

-• Managing assignment collection of work done by individuals or in groups, and automating the anonymized distribution of this work to peers
+• Managing collection of individual or group work, and automating the anonymized distribution of this work to peers

-• Giving individual feedback to each student or to the class as a whole
+• Giving feedback to each student or to the class

 Tiffany Potter uses ComPAIR to promote critical thinking skills in English